CCMI coral nursery research nets growth rate improvements

 He told Cayman 27 his research into growth rates of staghorn corals have already netted significant gains.
 The natural growth rat, he said, is around 10-15 centimeters per year.

-“Our shallow nurseries are growing at a rate of about 50 cm per year, about five times what they do naturally, and at the deep sites we are actually getting a 50% increase over our shallower nursery growth rate, so we are looking at about 75 centimeters per year which is huge,” he said.
+“Our shallow nurseries are growing at a rate of about 50 cm per year, about five times what they do naturally, and at the deep sites we are actually getting a 50 percent increase over our shallower nursery growth rate, so we are looking at about 75 centimeters per year which is huge,” he said.

 He told Cayman 27 CCMI’s coral nursery notched a major accomplishment for the first time last year.